kranthireddy98/Java-backend/core-java-cache-learning/src/main/java/com/cache/cache.md

 ## Chapter 9: Naive Caching and Its Limitations

-Naive caching usually involves:
+Naive caching typically involves:

 - Checking if data exists in memory
 - Fetching from the database if it does not
 - Storing the result for future use

-This approach fails under concurrency due to race conditions.
+This approach fails under concurrency.

-Multiple threads can observe the cache as empty simultaneously and all proceed to the database.
+Multiple threads can see the cache as empty simultaneously and all hit the database.

 ---

 ## Chapter 10: Race Conditions in Caching

 A race condition occurs when:
 - Multiple threads read and write shared data
 - The outcome depends on execution timing

 In naive caching:

-- Cache lookup and cache population are separate steps
+- Cache lookup and population are separate steps
-- There is no atomicity
+- No atomicity exists
-- Threads interfere with each other

-This leads to:
+This causes:
 - Duplicate database calls
 - Inconsistent cache state
 - Unpredictable behavior